Waste Processing & Special Nuclear Materials

 Leaching Assessment for Improving Performance Assessment of Glass and Cementitious Wasteforms during Near-surface Disposal

-To develop generalized guidance on the use of leaching tests and leaching assessment1 frameworks to improve the accuracy and transparency of evaluation of wasteforms and barriers for DOE Near-surface Disposal.2
+- Develop a general guidance document describing the use of leaching tests and leaching assessment frameworks to more accurately and transparently evaluate wasteforms and barriers for US DOE Near- Surface Disposal facilities;

 EM Sites Impacted